Custom Events with Flurry Analytics for Android¶

 Only 1 line of code is required to track this Event:

-Note that there are limitations on the number of events that can be tracked within a given session.
+There are limitations on the number of events that can be tracked within a given session.

 Capture Event Parameters¶